Shane Warne: Commentator

 After his retirement, Warne became a television cricket commentator.
 On 13 July 2005, Nine Network announced it would not renew his commentating contract, for which he was paid around A$300,000 annually, due to incidents in his private life.
-He rejoined Nine in 2008 and continued as a member of its commentary team until Nine lost the broadcasting rights in 2018.
+He rejoined Nine in 2008 and continued as a member of its commentary team until Nine lost the broadcasting TV rights in 2018.
 Warne was also signed by Sky Sports in 2009 and Fox Cricket in 2018.
 He worked for both Sky and Fox until his death.